-Though they’re only about a month old and have grown substantially since birth, ½-inch Dubia roaches are still a long way from maturity.
-In fact, they’re only about 25% of the way to their adult size.
-This has two important implications for their role as feeders:
+½-inch Dubia roaches are only about a month old.
+While they’ve grown substantially since birth, they’re still a long way from maturity.
+They’re only about 25% of the way to their final adult size, and this has important implications for their role as feeders.

-Second, because they’re fast-growing and self-select certain dietary nutrients, Dubia roach nymphs eat (or at least prefer to eat) foods that fuel their rapid growth.
-This usually means protein, vitamins, and minerals.
-Of course, they like and need carbohydrates too, but given a choice, they tend to gravitate toward protein and high nutrient density.
-As far as gut-loading goes, this is great for the growing animals that eat them because what goes in a Dubia feeder’s stomach ultimately ends up in theirs.
+Second, because they’re fast-growing and self-select for certain nutrients, Dubia roach nymphs eat (or prefer to eat) foods that fuel their rapid growth.
+This means they prefer foods with high protein, vitamins, and minerals.
+This makes them great gutloaders.
+You can fill them up with healthy foods because what goes in a Dubia feeder’s stomach ultimately ends up in theirs.

-We think this makes ½-inch and similarly sized Dubia a little extra healthy for growing insectivores.
-It certainly means gut-loading is easier, more reliable, and more beneficial.
-What better scenario for gut loading than a nutritious primary feeder with a big appetite for the nutrients your animals need to grow healthy and strong?
-Sounds like a win-win!
+This makes ½-inch and similarly sized Dubia a little extra healthy for growing insectivores.
+It also makes gut-loading is easier, more reliable, and more beneficial.
+What better scenario for gut-loading than a nutritious primary feeder with a big appetite for the nutrients your animals need to grow healthy and strong?
+It’s a win-win!

-As we know, Dubia roaches are among the most nutritious feeder insects – if not THE most nutritious.
+As we know, Dubia roaches are among the most nutritious feeder insects…if not THE most nutritious.
 It’s OK if you’re not interested in things like chitin and gut-loadability.
+We worry about these things so you don’t have to!
 Just choose the right size Dubia for your animals and you’re good to go!

-A little size fluctuation is normal.
-Most of these roaches will be about ½ inch.
-However, sizes can vary due to hydration, feeding schedule, etc.
+A little size fluctuation with this size Dubia roach is normal.
+Most of them will be about ½ inch, but size can vary due to hydration, feeding schedule, etc.